boughraira/book-store/README.md

-first write npm install in the command line and then npm start and enjoy with the application
+first write npm install in the command line and then npm start and go to this url http://localhost:3000/employee